 Agnes died in 1969.
 Her will instructed that the Foundation benefit religious, charitable, scientific, literary and educational efforts within Minnesota.
 She cared deeply about the welfare of children and seniors, and that commitment continues today.

 In its early days, the Foundation supported projects ranging from education to cultural heritage and the arts to social services to the environment.
 In 1992, in order to improve operating efficiencies, the Trust dissolved and became the Mardag Foundation.
-Since then, it has sharpened its focus on those issues of deepest concern to Agnes: the welfare of children and seniors, education, the arts and our community.
+Since then, it has sharpened its focus on those issues of deepest concern to Agnes: the welfare of low-income children and older adults, the arts and humanities, and our community.